harness/ff-react-client-sdk/README.md

 ## Async mode

-By default, the React Client SDK will block rendering of children until the initial load of Feature Flags has completed.
+By default, the React Client SDK will block rendering of children until the initial load of Feature Flags has finished, either successfully (`Event.READY` is emitted) or with a non-recoverable error (`Event.ERROR_AUTH` is emitted).
 This ensures that children have immediate access to all Flags when they are rendered.
 However, in some circumstances it may be beneficial to immediately render the application and handle display of loading on a component-by-component basis.
 The React Client SDK's asynchronous mode allows this by passing the optional `asyncMode` prop when connecting with the